 We recommend our Music Pups®, Music Cats®, Music Adventures and Keyboard Adventures: The Safari™ programs which provide our students with a firm foundation in music basics.
 This foundation is invaluable in their transition to private lessons (on any instrument) should they wish.
 We do not recommend private lessons to children under the age of 6 as we have found and believe that students learn more effectively through the multi-disciplinary programming of the programs listed above.

-Private Guitar – Acoustic, Electric and Bass
+Private Guitar – Acoustic, Electric and Bass and Ukulele

 8 years old is the earliest we recommend for guitar lessons.
 Guitar playing requires a fair amount of pressure on the fingertips from pressing on the strings.
 Children under 8 generally have small hands and may find playing uncomfortable thus making regular practicing more difficult even with half or three-quarter size instruments.
 Bass guitar students are generally 10 years old and older.
 Ukulele can be a great starting point as well for younger students, given the reduced instrument size.

 Private Voice Lessons